 Practice mindful snacking

 Being mindful of what you eat, really thinking about what and why you are eating, makes a difference.
 The number one place my clients say they skip mindful eating practices is in the office.
 And because over 40 percent of American adults admit to stress eating, it’s likely you’re doing it at the office when your schedule gets crazy.

 What to look for in an office-ready snack

 The perfect diabetes-friendly office snack should:

-- require minimal prep and effort (try to bring enough snacks on Monday to last you through the week)
+minimal prep and effort (try to bring enough snacks on Monday to last you

 Here’s a list of my top eight office-ready, diabetes-friendly snacks.
 They are tasty, low-carb, and ready in seconds.